bburciaga/redux-map-tracker/src/state/actions/README.md

     - `USER_SETTINGS_UPDATE_WATCH_ID_DENY`
     - `USER_SETTINGS_UPDATE_WATCH_ID_FAIL`

-> The deny action happens if and only if `is_tracking` is enabled.
+> The DENY action happens if and only if `is_tracking` is enabled.
 This
 > is because there is alreay a `watch_id` existing so we should not
 > overwrite the ID.
 >> The same actions dispatch when the user wants to enable `is_tracking`

 If the user decides to disable `show_position` it will dispatch one of the following actions:
     - `USER_SETTINGS_REMOVE_WATCH_ID`
     - `USER_SETTINGS_UPDATE_WATCH_ID_DENY`
     - `USER_SETTINGS_UPDATE_WATCH_ID_FAIL`

-> The deny action happens if and only if `is_tracking` is enabled.
+> The DENY action happens if and only if `is_tracking` is enabled.
 This
 > is because we wouldn't want to remove the ID if the user was still
 > tracking their position, but wanted to disable the marker.
 >> The same actions dispatch when the user wants to disable `is_tracking`